Andrew Raciti, bass faculty

 Double Bass Statistics

-- Average number of undergraduate bass students: 9
+- Average number of undergraduate, graduate, and doctoral bass students: 11-12

 - Studio Class, Orchestral Repertoire Class, Bass Ensembles, Extensive chamber music, technique class